-- specialist knowledge and understanding to engage and critique health and nursing research and practices within the field of Nursing Science and to contribute to disciplined thinking about health matters and issues; - an ability to evaluate current processes of knowledge production in nursing science and to choose appropriate processes of enquiry for in the area of Nursing Science; - the ability to conduct independent inquiry in a specialised field of nursing and health, and to report the findings in academically appropriate ways; - high levels of responsibility, self-reflexivity, and adaptability, with respect to the ethical implications of health research, the determination of socially relevant issues and research needs in South Africa; - the ability to conduct independent inquiry in nursing and to report their findings in academically appropriate ways.
+- specialist knowledge and understanding to engage and critique health and nursing research and practices within the field of Nursing Science and to contribute to disciplined thinking about health matters and issues. - an ability to evaluate current processes of knowledge production in nursing science and to choose appropriate processes of enquiry in Nursing Science. - the ability to conduct independent inquiry in a specialised field of nursing and health, and to report the findings in academically appropriate ways. - high levels of responsibility, self-reflexivity, and adaptability, with respect to the ethical implications of health research, the determination of socially relevant issues and research needs in South Africa.

-HSC.2.23.4 Programme: Nursing Science
+the ability to conduct independent inquiry in nursing and to report their findings in academically appropriate ways.

-Qualification Code: 8FQ N01
+HSC.2.25.4 Programme: Nursing Science Qualification Code: 8FQ N01